-- 1. Uses and disclosures required by law like files court-ordered by a judge. - 2.
-Uses and disclosures about victims of abuse, neglect, or domestic violence like the duties to warn explained in the Disclosure statement. - 3.
-Uses and disclosures for health and oversight activities like correcting records or correcting records already disclosed. - 4.
-Uses and disclosures for judicial and administrative proceedings like a case where a client is claiming malpractice or breach of ethics. - 5.
-Uses and disclosures for law enforcement purposes like if a client intends to harm someone else. - 6.
-Uses and disclosures to avert a serious threat to health or safety like calling Probate Court for a commitment hearing. - 7.
-Uses and disclosures for Worker's Compensation like the basic information obtained in therapy/counseling as a result of a Worker's Compensation claim.
+1. Uses and disclosures required by law - like files court-ordered by a judge.

+2. Uses and disclosures about victims of abuse, neglect, or domestic violence - like the duties to warn explained in the Disclosure statement.

+3. Uses and disclosures for health and oversight activities - like correcting records or correcting records already disclosed.

+4. Uses and disclosures for judicial and administrative proceedings - like a case where a client is claiming malpractice or breach of ethics.

+5. Uses and disclosures for law enforcement purposes - like if a client intends to harm someone else.

+6. Uses and disclosures to avert a serious threat to health or safety - like calling Probate Court for a commitment hearing.

+7. Uses and disclosures for Worker's Compensation - like the basic information obtained in therapy/counseling as a result of a Worker's Compensation claim.

-acknowledge that I have received and read that it have received and read that it has a second and read that it have received and read that it has been also also that it has been also that it has bee the HIPAA Patient/Client Rights.
-My signature below conf IIPAA Patient/Client Rights. irms that I understand and Printed Name of Intern Signature of Intern Date
+I acknowledge that I have received and read the HIPAA Patient/Client Rights.
+My signature below confirms that I understand and accept all the information contained in the HIPAA Patient/Client Rights.

+Printed Name of Intern

+Signature of Intern